ontodev/robot/docs/measure.md

 3. [Output formats](#output-formats)

 ## Overview
-Robot can compute a number of metrics about your ontology, such as entity and axiom counts, qualitative information such as OWL 2 profiles and more complex metrics aimed at informing ontology developers such as logical expressivity and axiom shape.
+ROBOT can compute a number of metrics about your ontology, such as entity and axiom counts, qualitative information such as OWL 2 profiles and more complex metrics aimed at informing ontology developers such as logical expressivity and axiom shape.
 A number of essential metrics can be generated very simply as follows: